 If you're passionate about entering the risk profession but didn't study the subject at undergraduate level you could consider a Masters qualification to increase your chances of success.
 Search for postgraduate courses in risk management.

 If you decide to forgo a Masters, graduates of non-relevant degrees can still achieve an entry-level role by studying for the Institute of Risk Management's (IRM) International Certificate in Risk Management - an introductory, distance-learning qualification perfect for candidates at the beginning of their risk career.
-No previous experience or qualifications are necessary and the certificate usually takes six to nine months to complete.
+No previous experience or qualifications are necessary, and the certificate usually takes five to ten months to complete.

 Graduates of a relevant degree can study for the International Diploma in Enterprise Risk Management - a postgraduate-level qualification for risk professionals.